0LIFR1/0LIFR1/README.md

 ### Hi there 👋

-I'm a system engineer with a big a passion for data, analytics and AI.
+I'm a system engineer with a big passion for data, analytics and AI.
 Want to know more about some of my projects?
 [Check out the repositories.](https://github.com/0LIFR1?tab=repositories)

 <!--
 **0LIFR1/0LIFR1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.